Nth-iteration-labs/streamingbandit-ui/README.md

 OR

-2. Run StreamingBandit-ui by clicking on index.html in the StreamingBanditUI directory.
+2. Run StreamingBanditUI by clicking on index.html in the StreamingBanditUI directory.
 This works in most, but not all browsers.
 Recent versions of Firefox, Microsoft Edge and Google Chrome should work fine.
 3. Now enter the IP or domain together with the port what runs StreamingBandit (default: http://localhost:8080)

 That's it!
 You should now be able to access your StreamingBandit server, and start experimenting!